ThomasD96/University_Repo/Nova_SBE/Master_thesis/README.md

 It will be the objective of this project to apply the most promising of these methods to several machine learning algorithms that have traditionally been difficult to explain.

 ### The Data:
-The data used in this project comes from "Lending Club" a peer-to-peer lending company, headquartered in San Francisco, California.
+The data used in this project comes from a former "Kaggle" competition; the data can be found here.
 The dataset contains all loans issued by lending club from 2007-2018.
 The target variable in this data is the "current loan status" (Default, Charged-off, Late, Full-Paid, etc).
 The data includes 2.6 million observations and 143 features.
 The feature described key qualities of the loan such as interest-rate, amount, balance, grade etc. As well as qualities of the borrower such as account balance, number of loan inquieries, number of previously deliquent loans etc.

 ### Data Preparation:
 Many of the features contained null values.
 Some of these were missing at random, but for the vast majority of the features, the null values were not missing at random.
 In many cases, the missing values were replaced with zero.
 In these instances the null values actually represented a quality of the loan (ie. no inquiries made in the last 30 days), rather than the lack of data (ie. not having an interest rate).